hpe-storage/scod/docs/csi_driver/index.md

 CHAP is an optional part of the initial deployment of the driver with parameters passed to Helm or the Operator.
 For object definitions, the `CHAP_USER` and `CHAP_PASSWORD` needs to be supplied to the `csi-node-driver`.
 The CHAP username and secret is picked up in the `hpenodeinfo` Custom Resource Definition (CRD).
 The CSP is under contract to create the user if it doesn't exist on the backend.

 CHAP is a good measure to prevent unauthorized access to iSCSI targets, it does not encrypt data on the wire.
-CHAP secrets should be at least twelve charcters in length.
+CHAP secrets should be at least twelve characters in length.

 ### CSI driver 1.2.1 and Below